Corsinvest/cv4pve-barc/README.md

 * For KVM and LXC
 * Can keep multiple backup
+* Can obey a renew policy: (eg. 1 full exports, then 6 incremental exports)
 * Syslog integration
 * Multiple schedule VM/CT using --label (es. daily,monthly)
 * Hook script